Dental Crowns & Bridges in Charlotte NC

 Serving the Charlotte, NC Community

-Damaged or missing teeth can do a real number on your self-esteem.
-But in addition to making you feel self-conscious about your smile, damaged or missing teeth are posing a risk to your healthy teeth.
-If you don’t repair or replace them, the well-being of your entire mouth can be negatively impacted.
+Damaged or missing teeth in Steele Creek, NC can do a real number on your self-esteem.
+But in addition to making you feel self-conscious or insecure about your smile, your missing or damaged teeth pose a risk to your healthy teeth.
+If you don’t repair or replace them, you jeopardize your entire smile.

-Dental crowns and bridges can restore damaged or missing teeth.
+Dental crowns and dental bridges in Steele Creek, NC can restore damaged or missing teeth.
 These permanent teeth replacements will enable you to eat, talk, and laugh without feeling self-conscious.
 They look completely natural—and they will help protect you from losing more teeth.

-Talk to Dr. H. Justin Harlow at Harlow Dental at Steele Creek to find out your best option for repair or replacement.
+Talk to Dr. H. Justin Harlow at Harlow Dental at Steele Creek to learn more about your best option for repair or replacement.
 Don’t risk compromising the health of your entire mouth!

 - What are dental crowns?